I love me some Harry Potter.

 - Ta-da!!
 You have yourself a Harry Potter scarf!
 Congrats!

-Remember, if you’re looking for a great (and inexpensive) Christmas gift, this would be great for any Harry Potter fan!
+Remember, if you’re looking for a magical (and inexpensive) Christmas gift, this would be perfect for any Harry Potter fan!